rweng/jquery-datatables-rails/Readme.md

 ## General Installation

-1. Add to the assets group in your Gemfile:
+1. Add to your Gemfile:

     `gem 'jquery-datatables-rails'`